 When the export is complete, you’ll receive an email and a Vault notification.
 The notifications include a link to the search results for Scheduled Data Exports filtered by the applicable Job ID and the filepath of the export folder.
+You can also access all Scheduled Data Exports from Business Admin > Objects.
 Vault also notifies you upon partial completion or failure of the Scheduled Data Exports job.

 If a job run is unsuccessful, the next job will process the data to a maximum of 14 days.

 Formatting in Exported Data